 The General Science option is a rigorous field of study primarily designed for secondary education majors.

-The Earth Systems Sustainability degree prepares students to enter careers in sustainability in the Earth sciences and in other, diverse areas.
+The Sustainability degree prepares students to enter careers in sustainability in the Earth sciences and in other, diverse areas.
 Students are prepared to enter graduate programs of sustainability as well as Earth Sciences.